llm-bible/llm-bible.github.io/_publications/ashwin2023using.markdown

 bibkey: ashwin2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.17147"}
-tags: ['Ethics and Bias', 'Training Techniques']
+tags: ['Training Techniques', 'Ethics and Bias']
 ---
 Large Language Models (LLMs) are quickly becoming ubiquitous, but the implications for social science research are not yet well understood.
 This